thisfred/val/README.rst

 describe schemas, is better suited.

 A subset of valid val schemas is serializable/exportable to teleport_.
-Note that things like defaul values and additional validators will be lost when serializing to teleport, because it has no way to express them.
+Note that things like default values and additional validators will be lost when serializing to teleport, because it has no way to express them.

 Combining doctests with this serialization provides a way to specify what your application considers valid, and verify in your tests that you didn't